 Once happy with any score above 620, most conventional lenders have raised the bar for credit score minimums.
 The average FICO credit score of successful conventional mortgage applicants in April 2017 was 753, according to mortgage technology firm Ellie Mae.

 But borrowers don’t need perfect credit to win VA financing.
-Most VA lenders still require a 620 minimum credit score.
+Many VA lenders are good with a 660 score.
 In an economy fraught with unemployment and souring investments, the relaxed credit standards can be a boon for military home buyers.

 Most buyers aren’t affected by prepayment penalties, but they can be irritating for homeowners who strive to be debt-free.
 Borrowers who pay off a conventional loan within the first five years could be stunned with a big prepayment penalty, which generally amounts to six months of interest.